wbsoft/parce/docs/source/deflanguage.rst

   matching any of the words contained in the ``long_list_of_words``.

 * ``char(string)`` creates an optimized regular expression matching any one of the characters contained in the string.
-To make an expression *not* matching any of the characters in the string, use ``char(string, False)``.
+To make an expression matching any character that is *not* in the string, use ``char(string, False)``.

-See for more information the documentation of the pattern module.
+See for more information the documentation of the :doc:`pattern <pattern>` module.

 The action
 ----------